zeligism/zeligism.github.io/_drafts/2024-08-30-FYMeetsDV.md

 \end{align*}
 $$

-But not quite; there are a few issues.
+But there are a few issues.
-First, the conjugate variable is not clear: is it $$P$$ or the Radon-Nikodym derivative $$\frac{Q(d \theta)}{P(d \theta)}$$?
+First, the conjugate variable is not clear.
+Is it $$P$$ or the Radon-Nikodym derivative $$\frac{Q(d \theta)}{P(d \theta)}$$?
 The signs are also flipped, and that's a sup, not inf.
 The trained eye would see signs of duality and try to retrieve the dual form of the DV variational formula, which may come out to be more aligned with FY.

 ### Quick detour, sorry